top of page

 Good strategy and bad strategy are always fighting each other.
 Sadly, it looks like good strategy loses the battle; Forbes cites less than 10% of leaders exhibit adequate strategic skills.

-Richard Rumelt’s classic, Good Strategy/Bad Strategy: The Difference and Why it Matters, acts as an antidote to books with highbrow strategic fluff.
+Richard Rumelt’s classic book, Good Strategy/Bad Strategy: The Difference and Why it Matters, acts as an antidote to books with highbrow strategic fluff.
 This article summarizes key points form the book with frameworks and slides to help you execute the ideas.
 The focus is a bit more on the signs of bad strategy in an effort to help you avoid the pitfalls.

 What Does a Good Business Strategy Look Like?